ajitnk-lab/awsgithubresearch/README.md

 ---

-**Built for AWS Solutions Architects and DevOps teams to quickly identify and categorize open-source solutions from any GitHub organization.**
+**Built for AWS Solutions Architects and DevOps teams to quickly identify and categorize open-source solutions from any GitHub organization with production-ready reliability.**